Panasonic GM5 vs Canon G1 X Mark II

 The Panasonic Lumix DMC-GM5 and the Canon PowerShot G1 X Mark II are two digital cameras that were officially introduced, respectively, in September 2014 and February 2014.
 The GM5 is a mirrorless interchangeable lens camera, while the G1X Mark II is a fixed lens compact.
 The cameras are based on a Four Thirds (GM5) and an 1.5-inch (G1X Mark II) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Canon provides 13 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Canon provides 13 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GM5 vs Canon G1 X Mark II